glotzerlab/signac-flow/doc/supported_environments.rst

 Supported Environments
 ======================

-The **signac-flow** package streamlines the :ref:`submission <cluster-submission>` of job-operations to a supercomputer scheduling system.
+The **signac-flow** package streamlines the submission of job-operations to a supercomputer scheduling system.
 We use a different template for the different schedulers and systems, but all templates are extending the :ref:`base-script`.

 .. _base-script: supported_environments/base